Bernard Wood (cricketer): Cricket career

 After successful seasons with St Albans in the Christchurch competition, Wood played his first first-class match for Canterbury on 1 January 1908, scoring a century on debut against Wellington.
 In the first innings, opening the Canterbury batting, he put on a partnership of 141 for the first wicket with Billy Patrick and 112 for the second wicket with Dan Reese, and finished with 108.
 It was the only century of the match.
 A contemporary account noted his mastery over the bowling and the strength of his driving.
 The Canterbury Cricket Association presented him with a bat in recognition of his innings, which was Canterbury’s only first-class century of the season.

 However, he had little further success at first-class level until his last match, 11 years later, when he scored 95 (the highest score of the match) and 25 against Auckland to help Canterbury retain the Plunket Shield in 1918-19.
 This time he played "orthodox strokes all round the wicket" while his teammates had trouble countering the spin bowling of Sydney Smith.
 He played his later club cricket with East Christchurch.

 Golf career

 For a few years Wood gave up playing cricket to concentrate on golf.
 He won the New Zealand Amateur in 1912 and 1913.
 He had been runner-up in the amateur championship in 1910 and was also runner-up in the 1912 New Zealand Open.
 He was a member of the Christchurch Golf Club teams that won the nationally contested O'Rorke Challenge Vase in 1910, 1912 and 1921.
 The B B Wood Memorial Trophy is contested annually at the Christchurch Golf Club.

+Wood was also a prominent polo player in the Canterbury Region.